| | |

 • Adjust the batter thickness with a splash of milk or an extra spoonful of flour as needed.
 It should be thick enough to cling, but not so thick that it forms heavy clumps.

-• Test the oil temperature with a small dab of batter before frying a full batch.
+• Test the oil temperature with a dab of batter before frying a full batch.
 It should sizzle and brown in about a minute without burning, indicating the oil is hot enough.

 Recipe Variations